Contents

 Introduction

-This page provides an overview of the process as we currently understand it, including what happens after you have registered.
+This page provides an overview of the process as we currently understand it, including what happens after you have registered and other important information.

 Before you start